-Industry 4.0 relates to the fourth industrial revolution.
-A point where IT and physical equipment converge.
+Industry 4.0 relates to the fourth industrial revolution or IIoT (Industrial Internet of Things).
+A point where IT and physical equipment converge into smart manufacturing.
 It marks the stage where no longer are we making decisions based on gut feeling and experience, instead solid trends of data dictate equipment behavior.
 It goes beyond just a single machine, and can encompass whole factories, if not companies, on a global scale.

 Now the concept seems grand in size, so it’s understandable that for many businesses the idea of total system integration is a long way off.
 It is for this reason that we developed a piece of research to see what is really holding businesses back from exploiting the possibilities of Industry 4.0.

 Just take a look at the disruption innovative businesses like Amazon, Google and Apple have created.
 Each have ran with emerging technology.
 It’s clear that those ahead of the game will greatly benefit.

 We asked a number of people working in automation how they felt about Industry 4.0.
 Our goal was to analyse awareness and attitudes.
 Our sample base came from businesses across the globe who operate in a wide range of sectors.
 We’ve taken the key points that came from the research and made this document.
 We hope that it may give some answers and help guide you on your journey towards automation transformation.